HD 209458 b

+Nomenclature

+The designation HD 209458 b indicates that this is the first planet to be discovered around the star HD 209458, as per exoplanet naming convention.
+The host star's designation comes from the Henry Draper Catalogue.

+The planet has also been called "Osiris" after the Egyptian god.
+This name was first proposed in 2003 by A. Vidal-Madjar and A. Lecavelier des Etangs, who compared the planet's evaporating atmosphere to Osiris having lost part of his body in the myth of his death and resurrection.
+The name has subsequently seen some use by other astronomers, and has been acknowledged by the IAU, but as of 2025 it has not yet been approved as an official proper name.

 Detection and discovery

 Transits

 Spectroscopic studies first revealed the presence of a planet around HD 209458 on November 5, 1999.
 Astronomers had made careful photometric measurements of several stars known to be orbited by planets, in the hope that they might observe a dip in brightness caused by the transit of the planet across the star's face.
 This would require the planet's orbit to be inclined such that it would pass between the Earth and the star, and previously no transits had been detected.

 Soon after the discovery, separate teams, one led by David Charbonneau including Timothy Brown and others, and the other by Gregory W. Henry, were able to detect a transit of the planet across the surface of the star making it the first known transiting extrasolar planet.
 On September 9 and 16, 1999, Charbonneau's team measured a 1.7% drop in HD 209458's brightness, which was attributed to the passage of the planet across the star.
 On November 8, Henry's team observed a partial transit, seeing only the ingress.
 Initially unsure of their results, the Henry group decided to rush their results to publication after overhearing rumors that Charbonneau had successfully seen an entire transit in September.
 Papers from both teams were published simultaneously in the same issue of the Astrophysical Journal.
 Each transit lasts about three hours, during which the planet covers about 1.5% of the star's face.

 The star had been observed many times by the Hipparcos satellite, which allowed astronomers to calculate the orbital period of HD 209458 b very accurately at 3.524736 days.